 7. Produces SCFAs That Support Endothelial Health

-When your gut bacteria ferment fiber, they produce SCFAs—especially butyrate—that reduce inflammation and support endothelial function, where nitric oxide is produced.
+When your gut bacteria ferment fiber, they produce **SCFAs** (Short-Chain Fatty Acids)—especially **butyrate**—that reduce inflammation and support endothelial function, which is where nitric oxide is produced.
 Research shows that butyrate can boost eNOS expression and protect blood vessels, helping your body produce more nitric oxide consistently.
 These SCFAs also reduce oxidative stress, which otherwise breaks down nitric oxide too quickly.
-7
+[7]

 8. Supports the Nitric Oxide Production Pathway